Particular/docs.particular.net/Content/ServicePulse/introduction-and-installing-servicepulse.md

 ### Introduction

-Particular Software ServicePulse is the new operational monitoring tool for distributed applications developed using NServiceBus.
+Particular Software ServicePulse is the operational monitoring tool for distributed applications developed using NServiceBus.

 [An Introduction to ServicePulse for NServiceBus](http://particular.net/blog/an-introduction-to-servicepulse-for-nservicebus) provides a short ~7 minute introductory video and demo of ServicePulse capabilities and main features for this release.